South Africa Adventure

 Duration: 12 days

 From spectacular safaris and dramatic landscapes to Swazi culture and dazzling cities, South Africa is an adventure traveller’s dream.
-Experience the wonders of this astounding country on this unforgettable 12 day group tour.
-Spot the big five on the savannah, scale the dizzying heights of Table Mountain, spot seals round Cape Peninsula, stay in a traditional Zulu camp and more!
+Experience the wonders of this astounding country on this unforgettable 12-day group tour.
+See the big five on the savannah, scale the dizzying heights of Table Mountain, spot seals round Cape Peninsula, stay in a traditional Zulu camp and more!
 With a dedicated group leader and an instant group of mates as well, it’s a trip you won’t forget in a hurry.

 - Take a once-in-a-lifetime safari drive through Kruger National Park

 - Spend the night in a traditional Zulu camp

 - Scale Table Mountain for epic views of Cape Town

 - Take a sunset game drive in Hlane National Park, Eswatini

 - Get up close with wild seals on a cruise round Cape Peninsula

 - Learn about South African history on a bike tour in Soweto